This photo of

 the photographs as being of 'the entire

 staff of the Hoe estate'.
-The Hall
+She identified the smart man

-photographs were taken in other Norfolk
+similar photographs were taken in other

-villages to celebrate the coronation of
+Norfolk villages to celebrate the

 Nokes by Susan Wright [Halsgrove,